haidaoxiaofei/Mapbox-offline-mbtiles/README.md

-# MapBox Android SDK
+# Mapbox Android SDK

-Our work-in-progress for a better MapBox experience on Android.
+Open source alternative for native Mapbox maps on Android.

 ## Including the library in your project